-With the year 2020 just days away, it is important to keep in mind some changes that are coming to your home air conditioning system – at least if you own a home with an air conditioning system that uses R22 refrigerant.
-Granted, these changes started about 20 years ago, but January 1, 2020 is an important date in the phase out of R22 refrigerant.
+On January 1 of 2020, some changes occurred that could eventually affect you if you own a home with an air conditioning system that uses R22 refrigerant.
+Granted, these changes started about 20 years ago, but January 1, 2020 was an important date in the phase out of R22 refrigerant.
 If your air conditioner is more than ten years old, then it likely uses R22 refrigerant, and this article has some important information that you need to know.
 (I have actually seen some air conditioning system built as late as 2014 that use R-22.)

 |A hydrochlorofluorocarbon (HCFC) so it can lead to depletion of the ozone layer of the atmosphere||A hydro-fluorocarbon (HFC) that does not contribute to the depletion of the ozone layer.|